 Belize is as up for the Super Bowl as anyone, and you’ll have no problem finding a place to watch it in The Jewel.

-Carlo & Ernie’s Runway Bar is the place to be on Ambergris Caye, among many other places including Dirty Martini, The Truck Stop, and more.
-Coco Locos is also having an event for the game, while Nauti Crab will feature a delicious chili cook-off.
+Carlo & Ernie’s Runway Bar is the place to be on Ambergris Caye, among many other places including The Truck Stop, which is a great place to watch on one of their ten screens.
+Another great option is Nauti Crab, which has built up a cool reputation for its delicious chili cook-off before the game.
 On Caye Caulker, the Barrier Reef will be screening the game.

 Where Will You Watch the Super Bowl in Central America?

-So that’s your roundup of places to watch Super Bowl LIX in Central America.
+So that’s your roundup of places to watch Super Bowl LX in Central America.
 We hope this mini-guide helps you, wherever you are.
 It’s nowhere nearly extensive, and we know there are tons of places we missed.
-It’s impossible to name pretty much every sports bar in the region, but we hope we’ve shown you that at least you won’t have a problem finding a place if you want to go out.
+It’s impossible to name everywhere, but we hope we’ve shown you that at least you won’t have a problem finding a place if you want to go out.
 Where do you think you’ll be watching the game?

 James Dyde is the editor of CentralAmerica.com.
 He lives in Escazu, Costa Rica.